WEIGHTED BLANKETS FOR ADHD OR ADD

 Yorkville Weighted Blankets are designed to provide calming pressure across your body, which can aid in coping with ADHD or ADD (Attention Deficit Disorder).
 The blanket is made to be comfy and cool, while the evenly distributed weight of the blankets acts a form of sensory therapy similar to being hugged or held.
 This pressure has been shown to increase serotonin and melatonin levels relaxing your body and muscles.

 While weighted blankets are of course not a cure or replacement for any treatment of ADHD or ADD, Yorkville Blankets have been shown have benefits in calming the body and mind that can allow a restful night’s sleep and alleviate some of the tension that can go along with ADHD.
-Yorkville Blankets are available in a variety of sizes, shop our store here and feel free to reach out to us with any questions if a weighted blanket makes sense for you or a loved one – we would love to help.
+Yorkville Blankets are available in a variety of sizes Please feel free to reach out if a weighted blanket makes sense for you or a loved one – we would love to help.

 WEIGHTED BLANKETS ADHD, AND ME

 My nephew’s foot bounced furiously under the table while he chewed the eraser off the end of the pencil.
 “Ty, what’s three times seven?
 Come on, you know this.”
 I tried to be as encouraging as possible, but we were both quickly becoming frustrated.
 He threw the pencil down, shoved his chair backwards and shouted, “I don’t know!!”
 His inability to concentrate and the dark circles under his eyes hinted at a lack of sleep, to which his mother attested.
 He had never been a good sleeper, but his sleeping patterns had become even more unpredictable since he had begun to struggle in school.